thementalist21/markdown-portfolio/_includes/03-links.md

-Replace this with a link to your a GitHub or social media profile.
+![This is the link to my github profile] (https://github.com/thementalist21)